 Accessibility for Ontarians with Disabilities Act (AODA)

-The Literacy Group of Waterloo Region is a community based organization that provides accessible literacy training services to empower adults to reach their goals and improve their quality of life.
+The Literacy Group of Waterloo Region is a community based organisation that provides accessible literacy training services to empower adults to reach their goals and improve their quality of life.

 The Literacy Group is committed to excellence in serving all staff, volunteers and students including people with disabilities and we will carry out our functions and responsibilities in the following areas:

 - We will communicate with people with disabilities in ways that take into account their disabilities.

 - We will provide communications in clear language formats that are accessible for people with disabilities.

 - We will train staff and volunteers to communicate and interact with various types of disabilities.